benwhalley/just-enough-r/docs/start_here.md

 1. Create a vector containing 3 numbers then:

   - Access just the last number
-  - Create a new list containing the first and last number
+  - Create a new vector containing just the first and last number

-2. Create a list containing, your address and your age in years.
+2. Create a list containing your address and your age in years.
 Then:

   - Multiply your age in years by your flat or house number (by accessing the relevant elements in the list)